JMill/stat101-2013fa/s09pset.rst

     :math:`z = \dfrac{\overline{X}-\mu}{\sigma/\sqrt{n}}= \dfrac{5950-5700}{659/\sqrt{36}} = 2.28`

     Step 3: Find the *P*-value.
 Find the corresponding area under the normal distribution for *z* = 2.28.
 It is about 0.9887.
-Subtract this value fro the area from 1.00 to find the area in the right tail.
+Subtract this value from 1.00 to find the area in the right tail.

     :math:`1.0000 - 0.9887 = 0.0113`